hkassaei/management-cluster/README.md

           to fetch the kubeconfig for the GKE cluster.

 ## Bootstrap Flux in the management cluster
-Once you have brough up the management cluster, whether on your local machine or in a cloud environment, bootstrap flux on it:
+Once you have brought up the management cluster, whether on your local machine or in a cloud environment, bootstrap flux on it:

 ```